Parodies & Lyrics Updates

 Corporations do not care,

-They lose their votes and can't fight back,
+Lose their votes and they can't fight back,

 Another queer kid takes his life,

-Health and drug costs on the rise (3x)
+Health and drug costs on the rise, babe of mine (3x)

 The sick go bankrupt to survive,